iLambda/sparse-binary-matrix/README.md

 var matrix = sbm.make(source, dimension)
 ```
 Creates a sparse binary matrix from the given source : it can be a predicate
-depending on (i, j), or a row-based binary matrix.
+depending on (i, j), or a line-based binary matrix.
-You need to specify the dimension only if you provide a predicate as source.
+**You need to specify the dimension only if you provide a predicate as source.**

 The time complexity of this method is O(xy)